Free expat tax extension icon

 University options and international schools

-For families moving from the US to the UK, university options are diverse, with institutions like the University of Cambridge, the University of Oxford, and the University College London (UCL) being top choices for international students.
+For families moving from the US to the UK, university options are diverse, with institutions like the University of Cambridge, the University of Oxford, and University College London (UCL) being top choices for international students.
 These universities offer a global perspective.
 UCL, for example, has a significant international student population and is ranked ninth globally.

 International schools in the UK, such as ACS Cobham International School and the International School of London, provide curricula like the International Baccalaureate (IB), which is recognized worldwide.
 These schools cater to expat families, offering a familiar educational environment and facilitating smooth transitions for students.